Mark Granovetter: Economic sociology: Embeddedness

 In the field of economic sociology, Granovetter has been a leader since the publication in 1985 of an article that launched "new economic sociology", "Economic Action and Social Structure: The Problem of Embeddedness".
 This article caused Granovetter to be identified with the concept of "embeddedness", the idea that economic relations between individuals or firms are embedded in actual social networks and do not exist in an abstract idealized market.
 The concept of embeddedness originated with Karl Polanyi in his book The Great Transformation, where Polanyi posited that all economies are embedded in social relations and institutions.
 Granovetter also published a book called Society and Economy (2017).

 "Tipping points" and threshold models

 Granovetter has done research on a model of how fads are created.
 Consider a hypothetical mob assuming that each person's decision whether to riot or not is dependent on what everyone else is doing.
 Instigators will begin rioting even if no one else is, while others need to see a critical number of trouble makers before they riot, too.
 This threshold is assumed to be distributed to some probability distribution.
 The outcomes may diverge largely although the initial condition of threshold may only differ very slightly.
-This threshold model of social behavior was proposed previously by Thomas Schelling and later popularized by Malcolm Gladwell's book The Tipping Point.
+This threshold model of social behavior was proposed previously by Thomas Schelling and later popularized by Canadian journalist Malcolm Gladwell's book The Tipping Point.